PandiriSid/FlexibleCalculator/README.md

 ## Exception Handling

-Math error: Division by zero
+Math error: Division by zero,
-Unsupported operation: POWER
+Unsupported operation: POWER,
 Any other error	Internal error occurred

 ## Technologies Used